Leafpad: Usage

-As part of the LXDE desktop environment, Leafpad is pre-installed as the default graphical text editor on Linux distributions that use LXDE, such as Bodhi Linux, Knoppix, Trisquel Mini, and Raspberry Pi OS (formerly Raspbian).
-It is also the included in default installations of the Kali Linux digital forensics distribution, and is pre-installed on Ångström, a specialty Linux distribution for embedded systems such as the BeagleBone single-board computer, which uses Leafpad as its text editor.
+As part of the LXDE desktop environment, Leafpad is pre-installed as the default graphical text editor on Linux distributions that use LXDE, such as Knoppix, Trisquel Mini, and Raspberry Pi OS (formerly Raspbian).
+It is included in default installations of Bodhi Linux, the Kali Linux digital forensics distribution, and is pre-installed on Ångström, a specialty Linux distribution for embedded systems such as the BeagleBone single-board computer, which uses Leafpad as its text editor.
 Leafpad was the default graphical text editor for Lubuntu up to version 18.04 LTS.
 After Lubuntu moved from the LXDE to the LXQt desktop, Leafpad was replaced by FeatherPad.

 In addition to being installed by default on some Linux distributions, Leafpad can also be manually compiled for Linux, BSD, and Maemo or can be installed via the software repositories of many Linux distributions including Arch Linux and Fedora.
 Leafpad can be installed on macOS via MacPorts, or on Microsoft Windows via Cygwin.